lingliao/Transparency-in-CABCDTD/README.md

 ## Results
 The model's performance evaluation is based on the checkpoint with the highest validation accuracy.

-Accuracy, precision, recall, F1 score, and a confusion matrix are outlined in below:
+Accuracy, precision, recall, F1 score, ROC curve, and a confusion matrix are outlined in below: